Know Better, Do Better

 wages for 3 weeks of farm work

 Cringing now?
 Got your bubble burst like we did?
 Our motives may be pure, but y'all, I don’t think it’s too presumptuous to suggest that we need to be willing to make changes when we see a more effective way of doing things.
 Would you agree?
+Shoebox style ministry may work wonderfully in some contexts, but as a mass exodus ministry into all the world?
+Apparently not so much.

 But, maybe you're reading this and you're thinking, "If these boxes aren't the best way to get the gospel to a child and simultaneously bless them in a tangible way, then what can we do?" - read on, my friend, because I have a few suggestions:

 Suggestion 1: Find yourself a missionary.
 Hi!
 Nice to meet you.
 We're missionaries and would love to partner with you.
 We’ve got lots of opportunities for “mercy ministries“ that we’d love for you to be involved with.
 And if you don't want to partner with us, no hard feelings!
-We know missionaries in countries all around the world and would love to connect you to someone who lives in a country you're drawn to or to a missionary who is ministering in ways that we may not be.
+We know missionaries all around the world and would love to connect you to someone who lives in a country you're drawn to or to a missionary who is ministering in ways that we may not be.
 Just let us know and we'll hook you up because we love to see Kingdom advancement happening all around the world!

 Suggestion 2: Find an organization that has "boots on the ground" partners.
 Hi, again!
 We just so happen to know an AMAZING organization called Send Relief that not only offers a gift catalogue for you to browse - in case you want to gift a family with some farm animals so they can make a living, or buy some toys and games for the kids in a family of refugees looking to start a new life - but they also offer mission trip opportunities in North America, ministry guides to help you figure out how to identify needs in your own community, prayer guides to help your pray for situations around the world, and a list of projects that you can help fund that allows partnering missionaries to meet physical needs that lead to open doors for the gospel.